 Several hundred years before Jesus was born, a plague broke out in Athens, Greece.
 In an effort to stop the plague and appease the 'gods', the Athenians sought counsel from a wise man named Epimenides from the island of Crete.

-The elders of Athens eagerly gathered on Mars Hill the following day to hear the wisdom of Epimendies and his recommendation for dealing with the plague.
+The elders of Athens eagerly gathered on Mars Hill the following day to hear the wisdom of Epimenides and his recommendation for dealing with the plague.
 So the wise man instructed the Athenians to gather at Mars Hill, bringing with them a flock of sheep, a band of stonemasons and a large supply of stones and mortar.
-He also commanded that the sheep be prevented from grazing the entire night, so that when they arrived the following morning they would be hungry.
+He also commanded that the sheep be prevented from grazing the entire night so that when they arrived the following morning they would be hungry.

-The following morning, Epimenides stated, "Learned elders, you have already expended great effort in offering sacrifice to numerous gods, yet all has proved futile.
+The following morning, Epimenides stated, "Learned elders, you have already expended great effort in offering sacrifice to numerous gods, yet all have proved futile.
 I am now about to sacrifice based upon three assumptions rather different than yours."

 "The first assumption is that there is still another god concerned in this matter of the plague—a god whose name is unknown to us, and who is therefore not represented by any idol in your country.
 Secondly, I am going to assume also that this god is great enough—and good enough—to do something about the plague, if only we invoke his help.
 Thirdly, that any god great enough and good enough to do something about this plague is probably also great and good enough to smile upon us in our ignorance—if we acknowledge our ignorance and call upon him!"